 Biodiesel is a fuel made from vegetable oils, fats, greases, and advanced feedstocks like algae, and it can be used in any standard diesel engine.
 Fuel grade biodiesel is produced to strict industry specifications and is safe, biodegradable, and produces lower levels of most air pollutants than petroleum-based fuels.
 Most of the biodiesel used in the United States is made from soybean oil, as well as from waste animal fat and grease.

 Advanced biofuels (like cellulosic ethanol and algae-based biodiesel) are generally derived from non-edible feedstocks such as forestry and agricultural residues, perennial grasses, algae, and other “energy crops” as well as municipal solid waste.
 In addition to the benefit of relying on non-food sources for their generation, these biofuels produce much higher energy yields.
 Conventional biofuels yield 23 – 35% more energy than is used to generate them, while cellulosic biofuels yield 400 – 900% more energy.

-- The U.S. is the world leader in ethanol production, with 210 plants in 28 states producing 13.2 billion gallons of ethanol in 2013.(RFA)
+- The U.S. is the world leader in ethanol production, responsible for 60% of global output and producing producing 14.3 billion gallons of ethanol in 2014.(RFA)

 - Cellulosic ethanol results in 60% fewer greenhouse gas emissions than gasoline (USEPA)

 - Airlines, including Virgin Atlantic and British Airways, have been partnering with advanced biofuel companies to develop drop-in aviation biofuel.

 - Biodiesel reduces greenhouse gas emissions by at least 57 percent and up to 86 percent when compared to petroleum diesel (NBB)